 Shannon River Capital Management, LLC (the "Portfolio Manager") is the portfolio manager of the Fund.
 The Principal Investment Manager appointed the Portfolio Manager as the portfolio manager of the Fund on the terms set out in the Sub-Investment Management Agreement (described below).
 The Sub-Investment Management Agreement grants the Portfolio Manager discretionary investment authority over the Fund, subject to the investment restrictions and the investment guidelines set out in this Supplement, to invest, manage and reinvest the assets of the Fund and to act on behalf of the Fund in identifying, selecting, purchasing, acquiring, managing, exchanging and disposing of investments.
-The appointment of and delegation to the Portfolio Manager is made without prejudice to the exercise or performance by the Principal Investment Management Agreement.
+The appointment of and delegation to the Portfolio Manager is made without prejudice to the exercise or performance by the Principal Investment Manager of such powers, discretions, duties and/or functions in accordance with the Sub-Investment Management Agreement.